Dr-GameDev/Google-Search-Package/README.md

 ## Installation

-To install, simply run `pip install search-terminal==0.0.1`.
+To install, simply run `pip install search-terminal==0.0.2`.

 ## Usage

 To use, simply run `search <query>`.
 For example, to search for "cats", you would run `search cats`.

-The results will be printed to the terminal in JSON format.
+The results will be printed to the terminal in text format.

 If your search is multi-worded you might alternate to wrapping the text in double quotes.
 For example, to search for "cats and mice", you would run `search "cats and mice"`.